 Perfect grades, lots of honors and AP classes, as well as super strong test scores are “musts” to get in for most students.
 But that’s not all it takes to be admitted.
-A holistic application process in combination with data on trends over the last decade informs us that UCLA seeks to admit the most distinguished, talented and unique scholars in not only California, but across the US and abroad.
+A holistic application process in combination with data on trends over the last decade informs us that UCLA seeks to admit the most distinguished, talented and unique scholars not only in California, but across the US and abroad.
 It’s no wonder that those who get into UCLA are likely to stay put.
-97% of the freshmen who entered in 2016 returned for their sophomore year.
-And 79% finished their degrees in four years.
+97% of the freshmen who entered in 2020 returned for their sophomore year.
+And 83% finished their degrees in four years.
 Both measures are excellent for such a large university.

 As a national research university, UCLA is credited as the original home for more than 3,000 inventions, including the foundations for the Internet.
 UCLA is also a leading producer of talent for the motion picture industry.
 UCLA alumni, over 500,000 strong worldwide, including Francis Ford Coppola, Randy Newman and Tim Robbins have collected 38 Academy Awards.
 The most prominent campus in NCAA Division I athletics in the system, UCLA’s athletes have won 261 Olympic medals and captured 116 NCAA team championships — more than any other American university.

 This article is the fourth in a series about the University of California.
 Going alphabetically, the first article was about the top-ranked UC-Berkeley, the second was devoted to UC-Davis, and then UC-Irvine.
-To read those profiles click here.